Marwa, Adesina, Nuhu, Others Nominated for Health, Safety Awards

 Emmanuel Addeh in Abuja

-The Chairman of the National Drug Law Enforcement Agency (NDLEA), Brigadier General Buba Marwa (rtd); Group Managing Director, Sahara Group, Mr. Kola Adesina and Chair, Leadership Empowerment and Resource Network (LEARN), Mrs. Abimbola Fashola, have been nominated for the 4th Africa Safety Award for Excellence (AfriSAFE).
+The Chairman of the National Drug Law Enforcement Agency (NDLEA), Brig.-Gen. Buba Marwa (rtd); Group Managing Director, Sahara Group, Mr. Kola Adesina and Chair, Leadership Empowerment and Resource Network (LEARN), Mrs Abimbola Fashola have been nominated for the 4th Africa Safety Award for Excellence (AfriSAFE).

-Others that were selected to be honoured include the Group Managing Director, Arco Group, Dr. Alfred Okoigun; Director General of the Nigerian Civil Aviation Authority (NCAA), Capt.
-Musa Nuhu and the Executive Chairman, Rift Oil Petroleum Limited, and board member, NLNG Dr. Rabiu Ibrahim Suleiman.
+Also selected to be honoured include the Group Managing Director, Arco Group, Dr. Alfred Okoigun, Director General of the Nigerian Civil Aviation Authority (NCAA), Capt.
+Musa Nuhu and the Executive Chairman, Rift Oil Petroleum Limited and board member, NLNG Dr. Rabiu Ibrahim Suleiman.

-Mayowa said: “AfriSAFE is an annual continental award set up to honour excellence in the health and safety industry by recognising and celebrating the exemplary individuals and organisations promoted a safe and healthy workplace, ensuring public safety, well-being and enabling environmental sustainability.
+“AfriSAFE is an annual continental award set up to honour excellence in the health and safety industry by recognising and celebrating the exemplary individuals and organisations promoting a safe and healthy workplace, ensuring public safety, well-being and enabling environmental sustainability.

-“Awardees are first nominated by stakeholders in the health and safety industry and members of the general public through the award website before being shortlisted by an eminent panel of judges which determines their suitability for the award.”
+“Awardees are first nominated by stakeholders in the health and safety industry and members of the general public through the award website before being shortlisted by an eminent panel of judges which determines their suitability for the award,” Mayowa said.

-Also nominated in the individual category of AfriSAFE 2022 are Director General of Nigerian Insurers Association (NIA), Mrs Yetunde Ilori and Abiodun Oyedepo, Pioneer Chairman, Nigerian Institution of Safety Engineers (NISAFETYE).
+Also nominated in the individual category of AfriSAFE 2022 are Director General, Nigerian Insurers Association (NIA), Mrs Yetunde Ilori and Abiodun Oyedepo, Pioneer Chairman, Nigerian Institution of Safety Engineers (NISAFETYE).